We are currently offering positions for a select number of participants in 2017 on the following program dates:

-We highly recommend joining us for the week safari since it is not too far away from Guinjata and is another incredible experience.
+We highly recommend joining us for 5 night safari since it is not too far away from Guinjata and is another incredible experience.

 Program Fee: £995

-Our volunteers have Saturday mornings and Sundays to participate in optional extra activities such as surf lessons, sailing trips or just relaxing on the beach.
+Our volunteers have Saturday mornings and Sundays to participate in optional extra activities such as surf lessons, sailing trips, free diving courses or just relaxing on the beach.
 Saturday afternoons will be spent teaching the local school children how to swim.

 After you have settled in, your program will start with an intense 3 days of training We aim to ensure that everyone on the program has the same level of knowledge about LTO, the conservation work we do and your role and responsibilities as an LTO volunteer.

 In these 3 days you’ll learn about your next two weeks in Mozambique.
 It is during the training that we will get to know each other better, refresh diving skills and learn new skills as you come up to speed with the research requirements.
 We expect you to learn and work together, setting a positive tone for the coming weeks.
 Toward the end of the training you will be placed into a team and will rotate around the following key activities: